 b.
-Suspensions of more than fifteen (15) calendar days and discharge grievances shall be heard by an arbitrator selected in accordance with the procedures in paragraphs 44-45, provided however that the parties may mutually agree to submit any grievance (contract interpretation or disciplinary) to the expedited procedure.
+Suspensions of more than fifteen (15) calendar days and discharge grievances shall be heard by an arbitrator selected in accordance with the procedures in Article I, Section G, "Selection of the Arbitrator" above, provided however that the parties may mutually agree to submit any grievance (contract interpretation or disciplinary) to the expedited procedure.

-8. Authority of the Arbitrator
+9. Authority of the Arbitrator